 - Mold.
-If there is mold on the surface or the sauce has a moldy smell, it is past its prime.
+If mold on the surface of the sauce has a moldy smell, it is past its prime.

 - Foul smell.
 There isn’t a single flavor of hot sauce that smells the same, but if yours smells yeasty, fermented, or otherwise odd, dump it.

 - Changes in appearance.
 The darkening and browning of hot sauce are normal (more on that in the following section), but any other significant changes are not.
 Throw out anything that disturbs you about the texture or appearance.

 - Off taste.
 If everything appears to be in order, but the sauce tastes awful, throw it away for quality purposes.

 Last but not least, err on the side of caution if you’re not sure if your bottle of hot sauce is still safe to eat.
 Better to be safe than sorry.

 My hot sauce turned a different color.
 Is it bad?